 - 3.5 The Trustee offers members the option to invest in the range of investment funds described in Appendix B entirely at their discretion.
-If members fail to make a choice, the "New Cash" Lifestyle option acts as a default investment option and 65 years of age acts as the default target retirement age.
-This option aims to achieve capital growth ahead of inflation while providing increasing levels of capital protection as the member approaches retirement. - 3.6 The Trustee considers that the lifestyle arrangement is likely to be in the best interests of a typical member in the normal course of events, although members are encouraged to at least select the target retirement age.
+If members fail to make a choice, the Drawdown Lifestyle (2021) option acts as a default investment option and 65 years of age acts as the default target retirement age.
+This option aims to achieve capital growth ahead of inflation while providing increasing levels of diversification across a range of asset classes as the member approaches retirement. - 3.6 The Trustee considers that the lifestyle arrangement is likely to be in the best interests of a typical member in the normal course of events, although members are encouraged to at least select the target retirement age.
 To ensure assets in the default lifestyle arrangement are invested in the best interests of members and beneficiaries, the Trustee periodically conducts a membership analysis exercise, considering a variety of demographic variables, to better understand the risk profile of the membership and members' likely retirement decisions.
-Based on this understanding of the membership, a default lifestyle arrangement that targets lump sum withdrawal at retirement is currently considered appropriate.
+Based on this understanding of the membership, a default lifestyle arrangement that targets income drawdown at retirement is currently considered appropriate.
 In addition, the Trustee considers that members are further supported by clear communications regarding the aims of the default option and the access to alternative investment options.